Emir Abdelkader: 1848-1852: Imprisonment in France

-Abdelkader and his family and followers were detained in France, first at Fort Lamalgue in Toulon, then at Pau, and in November 1848 they were transferred to the château of Amboise.
+The French government refused to honour Lamoricière's and the Duke's promise: the ship carrying Abdelkader and his entourage —nearly a hundred people— headed for Toulon.
+The Algerians were held there for four months at Fort Lamalgue, then for six months at the Château de Pau, before being transferred to the Château d'Amboise in November 1848.
 Damp conditions in the castle led to deteriorating health as well as morale in the Emir and his followers, and his fate became something of a cause célèbre in certain circles.
 Several high-profile figures, including Émile de Girardin and Victor Hugo, called for greater clarification over the Emir's situation; future prime minister Émile Ollivier carried out a public opinion campaign to raise awareness over his fate.
 There was also international pressure.
 Lord Londonderry visited Abdelkader in Amboise and subsequently wrote to then-President Louis-Napoléon Bonaparte (whom he had known during the latter's exile in England) to appeal for the Emir's release.